In 2021, it’s easier than ever to start a blog – even if you are a complete beginner who doesn’t understand anything about coding or web design.

 There many different blogging platforms that you can choose from.
 Some are more flexible and easier to use, while some are more limited and come with a higher learning curve.

-Most recent statistics show that WordPress which is a free (open-source) blog platform is the most commonly used blogging platform in 2020.
+Most recent statistics show that WordPress which is a free (open-source) blog platform is the most commonly used blogging platform in 2021.
+We’ve also compiled a list of top 10 blogging platforms in 2021.

 WordPress is followed by Blogger, Tumblr, Ghost, and Medium.